kostas1515/GOL/README.md

 <h1> Gumbel Optimised Loss for Long-tailed Instance Segmentation </h1>

-This is the official implementation of Gumbel Optimised Loss for Long-tailed Instance Segmentation for ECCV2022 accepted paper.
+This is the official implementation of Gumbel Optimised Loss for Long-tailed Instance Segmentation for ECCV2022 accepted <a href='https://arxiv.org/abs/2207.10936'>paper</a>.

+<h1> Introduction </h1>

+Major advancements have been made in the field of object detection and segmentation recently.
+However, when it comes to rare categories, the state-of-the-art methods fail to detect them, resulting in a significant performance gap between rare and frequent categories.
+In this paper, we identify that Sigmoid or Softmax functions used in deep detectors are a major reason for low performance and are suboptimal for long-tailed detection and segmentation.
+To address this, we develop a Gumbel Optimized Loss (GOL), for long-tailed detection and segmentation.
+It aligns with the Gumbel distribution of rare classes in imbalanced datasets, considering the fact that most classes in long-tailed detection have low expected probability.
+The proposed GOL significantly outperforms the best state-of-the-art method by 1.1% on AP, and boosts the overall segmentation by 9.0% and detection by 8.0%, particularly improving detection of rare classes by 20.3%, compared to Mask-RCNN, on LVIS dataset.

 Gumbel Activation using (M)ask-RCNN, (R)esnet,Resne(X)t, (C)ascade Mask-RCNN and (H)ybrid Task Cascade.
 <img src="./figures/ap_maskrcnn.jpg"